-Dogs are a man’s best friend.
-Apart from being good company when needed, they also provide some level of security.
+Dogs are man’s best friend.
+Apart from being a good company when needed, they also provide some level of security.
 Their barking can serve as an alarm in case of intrusion and can help during herding.
 Dogs do not just bark out of defiance or spite; it is their way of communication and also a way of letting out emotions.
 It may bark out of frustrations or because it is excited.
 There are also dogs that simply enjoy barking and look for the slightest excuse to do so.
 Getting your dog to stop unwarranted barking is easy.
+Different techniques and devices could help your dog control its barking.
+In the market, options range from disciplinary collars to dog silencers.
+An ultrasonic dog bark control device is the best non-invasive option as it won’t harm your pet in any way and will provide effective results.
 You should, however, seek professional help if you suspect the incessant barking is due to fear or aggression.

 Here are a few suggestions on how to stop your dog from unwanted barking;